ArchieGoldmill/NFSC_TimeOfNight/mod/readme.txt

 NFS Carbon - Time of night

+Description:
+Script that changes in-game visuals based on the current time of day/night.
+Also provides custom LUT filter that makes game less blue.

 How to install:
 1. Install HD Reflections (https://nfsmods.xyz/mod/3363).
 2. Run Binary in User mode and select install.end (https://nfsmods.xyz/mod/1638).